Leicester want extension to Man Utd defender Keane's loan

+Leicester City boss Nigel Pearson would like to extend Manchester United defender Michael Keane's loan deal with the Championship club until the end of the season.
 The 19-year-old has only played three times because of injury but has said he would like the chance to stay longer.

 Pearson told BBC East Midlands Today: "At the moment it is a month and we'll explore if there are any possibilities beyond that at another date."